-- (iii) The Company will make cash payment to Executive in an amount equal to one (1) times the Target Percentage for the year in which the termination occurs, subject to standard deductions and withholdings, which will be paid in a lump sum on the sixtieth (60th) day following Executive's date of Separation from Service; - (iv) The Company will pay Executive an amount equal to the Annual Bonus under Section 2.3 for the calendar year in which Executive's termination occurs, prorated for the actual time worked in that calendar year through the Executive's date of Separation of Service, less applicable withholdings and deductions, payable in a lump sum on the later of (x) the date that annual performance bonuses are normally paid to other executives at the Company for that calendar year or (y) the Release Date, but in no event later than March 15 of the year following the year to which the bonus is attributable; and - (v) Effective as of Executive's termination date, the vesting and exercisability of all outstanding equity awards that are held by Executive immediately prior to the termination date (if any) shall be accelerated in full.
-Any equity awards with performance-based vesting requirements that are to accelerate, shall be accelerated as if any performance metrics were achieved at 100%. - (b) For purposes of this Agreement, a "Change in Control" shall have the meaning set forth in the Company's 2021 Equity Incentive Plan. - (c) The CIC Severance Benefits provided to Executive pursuant to this Section 6.2 are in lieu of, and not in addition to, any benefits to which Executive may otherwise be entitled under any Company severance plan, policy or program. - (d) Any damages caused by the termination of Executive's employment without Cause during the Change in Control Measurement Period would be difficult to ascertain; therefore, the CIC Severance Benefits for which Executive is eligible pursuant to Section 6.2(a) above in exchange for the Release are agreed to by the parties as liquidated damages, to serve as full compensation, and not a penalty.
+(iii) The Company will make a cash payment to Executive in an amount equal to 50% of the Target Percentage for the year in which the termination occurs, subject to standard deductions and withholdings, which will be paid in a lump sum on the sixtieth (60th) day following Executive's date of Separation from Service;

+(iv) The Company will pay Executive an amount equal to the Annual Bonus under Section 2.2 for the calendar year in which Executive's termination occurs, less applicable withholdings and deductions, payable in a lump sum on the later of (x) the date that annual performance bonuses are normally paid to other executives at the Company for that calendar year or (y) the Release Date, but in no event later than March 15 of the year following the year to which the bonus is attributable; and

+(v) Effective as of Executive's termination date, the vesting and exercisability of all outstanding equity awards that are held by Executive immediately prior to the termination date (if any) shall be accelerated in full.
+Any equity awards with performance-based vesting requirements that are to accelerate, shall be accelerated as if any performance metrics were achieved at 100%.

+(b) For purposes of this Agreement, a "Change in Control" shall have the meaning set forth in the Company's 2021 Equity Incentive Plan.

+(c) The CIC Severance Benefits provided to Executive pursuant to this Section 6.2 are in lieu of, and not in addition to, any benefits to which Executive may otherwise be entitled under any Company severance plan, policy or program.

+(d) Any damages caused by the termination of Executive's employment without Cause during the Change in Control Measurement Period would be difficult to ascertain; therefore, the CIC Severance Benefits for which Executive is eligible pursuant to Section 6.2(a) above in exchange for the Release are agreed to by the parties as liquidated damages, to serve as full compensation, and not a penalty.